Chonluten (20mg)

 Molecular Weight: 319.27

-Synonyms: Glu-asp-gly, Glutamyl-aspartyl-glycine, H-Glu-asp-gly-OH, T-34 tripeptie
+Other Known Titles: Glu-asp-gly, Glutamyl-aspartyl-glycine, H-Glu-asp-gly-OH, T-34 tripeptie

 Research and Clinical Studies

-Chonluten Peptide and Lungs and GI Tract
+Chonluten Peptide and Inflammation Reduction

 Chonluten Peptide and Gene Expression

-Short peptides, consisting of 2-7 amino acid residues, can penetrate into the nuclei and nucleoli of cells and interact with the nucleosome, the histone proteins, and both single- and double-stranded DNA.
+Short peptides, such as Chonluten, have been researched in the context of certain modes of DNA expression, such as DNA methylation.(4)(5) Research suggests that “Short peptides, consisting of 2-7 amino acid residues, can penetrate into the nuclei and nucleoli of cells and interact with the nucleosome, the histone proteins, and both single- and double-stranded DNA.
 DNA-peptide interactions, including sequence recognition in gene promoters, are important for template-directed synthetic reactions, replication, transcription, and reparation.
-Peptides can regulate the status of DNA methylation, which is an epigenetic mechanism for the activation or repression of genes in both the normal condition, as well as in cases of pathology and senescence’.(4)
+Peptides can regulate the status of DNA methylation, which is an epigenetic mechanism for the activation or repression of genes in both the normal condition, as well as in cases of pathology and senescence.”(4)

 Chonluten Peptide and the Immune System

-Chonluten Peptide and Anaerobic Activity
+Chonluten Peptide and Aerobic Activity

-Research studies have grappled with the role of Chonluten peptide in various clinical anaerobic studies: ‘Studies have confirmed that several bioactive peptides elicit strongly upregulating effects on muscle protein synthesis or increase muscular strength and recovery.
-This is of special interest for sports, where large forces against an object or opponent (e.g., combat sports) are needed.
-Interestingly, recent discussions in the scientific community address the fact that these peptides may also be helpful for reducing injuries and accelerating return-to-sport.
-Besides positive effects on strength and recovery, recent investigations found that hydrolyzed proteins might also influence endurance performance and metabolism.’(6)
+Studies have [suggested] that several bioactive peptides elicit strongly upregulating effects on muscle protein synthesis or increase muscular strength and recovery [...]
+Besides positive effects on [contractile] strength and recovery, recent investigations found that hydrolyzed proteins might also influence endurance performance and metabolism.”(6)

 Chonluten peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.